aveq-research/videoparser-ng/README.md

 ## Developer Guide

 We have a more detailed guide for testing and the specific features implemented.
 See [DEVELOPERS.md](DEVELOPERS.md).

+## API Documentation

+API documentation is available in the `docs` folder.
+You can [view it at this location](https://htmlpreview.github.io/?https://github.com/aveq-research/videoparser-ng/blob/master/docs/html/index.html).

 ## Acknowledgements